Last Updated on December 31, 2023 by Electricalvolt

 We will see the effect of the temperature on the resistance of the following types of materials.

-The effect of temperature on resistance is different for conductor, insulator, and semiconductor.
+The effect of temperature on resistance is different for conductors, insulators, and semiconductors.

 Effect of temperature on resistance of conductor